mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   the standard-contract opts builder (`caseSetopts`) used by `runIcemodelSnowCandidate`.
-- `namelists` contains canonical selector lists for dataset families, case ids, case types, the ESM-SnowMIP site-name namelist (`snowmipsite`), the richer ESM-SnowMIP catalog (`snowmipcatalog`), and the Laugh-Tests case-id namelist (`laughtests`). `caseid` dispatches uniformly across families using these per-family namelists.
+- `namelists` contains canonical selector lists for dataset families, case ids, case types, the ESM-SnowMIP site-name namelist (`snowmipsite`), and the Laugh-Tests case-id namelist (`laughtests`). `caseid` dispatches uniformly across families using these per-family namelists.
+The richer per-site ESM-SnowMIP catalog query helper lives at `icemodel.verification.helpers.snowmipinfo`.
 - `validators` contains argument-block validators that consume the namelists, including `mustBeSnowmipSite` for per-site builders.